Power and Control Wheel

 Domestic abuse often falls into a pattern, or a cycle, of abuse.

 The first phase is tension building, when you may feel that you are walking on eggshells.
 In this phase, the abuse is often emotional/mental.
 There is an overall feeling of tension.
 You may try to appease the abuser by being especially quiet and easygoing.

 The third phase is a reconciliation period.
-The abuser may make excuses or rationalizations for his/her abuse.
+The abuser may make excuses or rationalizations for their abuse.

 *The cycle of abuse does not apply to all victims of domestic violence.
 For example, not everyone experiences a calm, or honeymoon phase.